js-kyle/connect-assets/README.md

 <script src="/js/jquery-[hash].js" async></script>
 ```

 You can also use include the bundle contents directly.
-This still supports an option attributes Hash.
+This still supports an optional attributes Hash.

 ```
 != css("critical-path", { type: 'text/css' }, true)